franck-paul/hljs/mkdocs/docs/index.md

 This plugin use the [highlight.js script](https://highlightjs.org/) from Ivan Sagalaev (and contributors) to render code blocks in posts and pages with syntax highlighting.

 It supports up to 176 [syntaxes](/user-guide/usage#available-syntaxes) and provides 79 different [themes](/user-guide/settings#presentation).

+!!! tip
+    The plugin **do not depends on JQuery** to be used on public side on the blog.

 ## Example